Athletics at the 1900 Summer Olympics – Men's 100 metres

 The men's 100 metres was a sprinting event on the athletics programme at the 1900 Summer Olympics in Paris.
 It was held on July 14, 1900.
 20 athletes from nine nations competed.
 The event was won by Frank Jarvis of the United States, the second of three straight gold medals by different Americans in the event.
 Australia medaled in the event for the first time, a bronze by Stan Rowley.

 Background

 This was the second time the event was held.
 None of the 1896 runners competed in 1900.
 American Arthur Duffey had recently won the AAA Championships (at 100 yards) and was heavily favored.
-Unofficial world record holder (in a many-way tie) Isaac Westergren of Sweden also entered the competition.
+Unofficial world record holder (in an eight-way tie) Isaac Westergren of Sweden also entered the competition.

 No athletes from France, the host nation, competed.
 Australia, Bohemia, India, and Italy were represented for the first time.

-The 1900 competition was one of only two Olympic Games (along with 1904) where the men's 100 metres was not the shortest sprint, with the 60 metres being held in those two years.
+The 1900 competition was one of only two Olympic Games (the other being 1904) where the men's 100 metres was not the shortest sprint, as the 60 metres was held in those two Games.